sajibsrs/soft-sight/README.md

 * Licensed under [MIT License](https://github.com/sajibsrs/soft-sight/blob/master/LICENSE).

 ---
+Made with ❤️ by Sajidur Rahman.
 If you like it, then please rate it.
-Thank you ❤️